hitoshi-watase/sercrod/docs/reference/directives/switch.md

 6. **Break handling**

-   - After rendering each branch child, Nablla checks the original child element for break markers:
+   - After rendering each branch child, Sercrod checks the original child element for break markers:

-     - If it has any of `*break`, `n-break`, `*case.break`, `n-case.break`, Nablla stops the scan and does not consider any later branches.
+     - If it has any of `*break`, `n-break`, `*case.break`, `n-case.break`, Sercrod stops the scan and does not consider any later branches.
      - The value of the `*break` attribute is not evaluated by the `*switch` implementation; it is treated as a simple presence marker in this context.

 7. **Host element**